 The crisis puts the whole world in jeopardy, what need not to be forgotten is that both actions and words will have unique repercussions.
 Is nuclear proliferation a realistic goal?
 What will happen to the infrastructure of North Korea and who will take the lead to build it if an agreement is finally created?
 Can the Koreans put aside their long-lasting disputes and reach a satisfying solution?

-Under-Secretary-General responsible: Baki Bacık-Hüseyin Arıkan
+Under-Secretaries-General: Baki Bacık-Hüseyin Arıkan

 Academic Assistant: Defne Başbuğoğlu